Yagasaki7K/yagasaki7k/README.md

 - 🖥️  You can see my portfolio at [official website](http://yagasaki.vercel.app/about)
 - ✉️  You can contact me at [anderson18.marlon@gmail.com](mailto:anderson18.marlon@gmail.com)
 - 🚀  I'm currently looking for a job
-- 🤓  I'm know about ReactJS, NextJS, Typescript, Styled Components, Styled Components, Firebase & Docker.
+- 🤓  I'm know about ReactJS, NextJS, Typescript, Styled Components, Firebase & Docker.
 - 🧠  I'm learning about GraphQL & MongoDB
 - 🤝  I'm open to collaborating on interesting projects